SimonBerens/hn-jobs/README.md

 You can filter the comments by keywords such as "remote", "senior", or "nyc".

-Adding multiple filters lets you compare trends between keywords.
+Adding multiple searches lets you compare trends between keywords.
 For example, you can compare the number of "sf" and "nyc" job postings.

-Your filters are synced with the url, so if you want to share a specific view, you can just copy the url!
+Your searches are synced with the url, so if you want to share a specific view, you can just copy the url!

 ## Architecture
 The frontend is a static next.js site that is deployed to Vercel.